 - Katherine Lee, CALS, Agricultural Economics and Rural Sociology

-- Dilshani Sarathchandra, CLASS, Sociology and Anthropology
+- Dilshani Sarathchandra, CLASS, Department of Culture, Society and Justice

 - Dakota Roberson, Engineering, Electrical and Computer Engineering